Skip to content

 Renouncing US citizenship involves two main steps:

-- Tax Compliance: You need to handle your tax obligations with the IRS.
-The US government has rules in place to ensure that citizens don’t simply walk away from their tax responsibilities.
-This includes the potential “Exit Tax.”
+You must meet your tax obligations with the IRS.
+The US government has rules to ensure citizens don’t simply walk away from their tax responsibilities when renouncing, including the potential “Exit Tax” for those considered a “Covered Expatriate.”

 What is the process for renouncing US citizenship?